Caddickbrown/Excel-Macros/README.md

 I'm always up for suggestions, ideas, or recommendations - if you have any feel free to drop me a message on Twitter: [@caddickbrown](https://twitter.com/caddickbrown)

 # Different types of scripts.

+## Excel
+Various Excel formulas that are of use, albeit perhaps a bit niche.
+They should be more complicated than a single formula, generally a combination used in a novel way.

 ## VBA Scripts
 VBA scripts are scripts for Excel sheets.
 I tended to figure them out through recording actions and reviewing script in the VBA editor.
 I would then jigsaw things together.
 I would add a few things into every macro to speed things up and cut down on anything that wasn't needed in the script.